 Connecting to Microsoft Fabric enterprise data lake

-This feature is currently available as a Public Preview only
+This feature is currently available as a Private Preview only

-For more information about our Public Preview releases, including the level of Support offered with them, see: Feature release types.
+For more information about our Private Preview releases, including the level of Support offered with them, see: Feature release types.

 You can establish zero-copy connectivity between your Microsoft Fabric enterprise data lake and the Celonis Platform, allowing you to share data between the platforms with zero latency.
-This means that any updates in your data lake are automatically shared to your Celonis data pool.
+This means that any updates in your data lake are automatically fed to your Celonis data pool.

 The benefits of this connection include: